Don't panic, everything will work out fine!

 If you missed the train because of a late connection, tell the conductor, and you're fine to stay onboard.

 In the rare case that the conductor is forcing you to buy a ticket, just smile and buy the ticket.
-If you make a fuss/try to fight, they can and will kick you off at the next station.
+If you make a fuss/try to fight, they can and will kick you off at the next station or heavily fine you.

 The most important thing throughout all of this is to remember to remain upbeat.
 Jovial.
 Laugh.
 Make jokes.
 I can't tell you often often conductor and ticket agents have to deal with someone yelling at them, like it's their fault personally they missed the train.
 If you have a smile on your voice, and you're laughing with them about the situation, there's a really good chance they will do everything they can to help you out.